Toronto City Council: Political history

 When the City of Toronto was incorporated in 1834, a city council was created.
 It provided direct representation in the government of Toronto to the population.
 The Town of York had been governed by the then-province of Upper Canada, with electoral representation in the Upper Canada assembly.

 The first councils were elected yearly.
 Each of the five wards elected two aldermen and two common councillors by the votes of male householders.
 The first councils were dominated by two factions: the Family Compact and its loyalists; and the reformers under the leadership of William Lyon Mackenzie, Member of Parliament for York.
 Mackenzie won election to Council and was elected by Council as the city's first mayor, but was defeated in the next election, after proposing increased taxation.
 After the defeat of the Upper Canada Rebellion in 1837, the reformers were marginalized, as several were executed for treason, and others, such as Mackenzie, went into exile.

 For the next century, the Tories dominated Toronto municipal politics, as they did the other levels in "Tory Toronto".
-The Tories were associated with staunch Protestantism, shown through membership in the Orange Order, and support for the Lord's Day Act of Ontario.
+The Tories were associated with staunch Protestantism, shown through membership in the Orange Order, and support for the Lord's Day Act.

 In the 1930s, various forms of left-wing opposition arose to the Tory-dominated council.
 The Co-operative Commonwealth Federation (CCF) was founded in 1932.
 The pro-labour social democratic party found support in various working-class areas of Toronto and several of its members were elected to city council.
 Unaffiliated anti-poverty activists like May Birchard also were elected to Council in this era.
 An important faction in Toronto politics in the 1930s and 1940s were the communists.
 There was considerable communist support in the downtown areas covered by Ward 4 and Ward 5, especially in the heavily Jewish areas of Kensington Market and the Garment District around Spadina Avenue and further west along College and up to Christie Pits including what is now Little Italy.
 The peak of communist influence was in the 1946 election when leader Stewart Smith was elected to the Board of Control and three other communists won seats on city council.
 With the beginning of the Cold War and staunch opposition from the other political groups, the communist presence quickly disappeared.
 The last communist alderman lost his seat in 1950.